While your students live on this earth, they will never be perfect. They’re going to mess up and make mistakes. It’s a part of life.

 However, we can’t leave it there.

-If we have the indwelling of the Holy Spirit, we should desire to “put off” these aspects of our character or behavior.
+Because the Holy Spirit is in us, we have the desire to “put off” these aspects of our character or behavior.

 Close in prayer.